ericmann/monkeys-in-the-machine/README.md

-# Monkeys in the Machine #
+# Monkeys in the Machine

-Use web workers wrapped in jQuery Deferreds to asychronously create virtual monkeys who can write flawless Shakespeare.
+Use asynchronous worker threads to simulate virtual Monkeys attempting to write flawless Shakespeare.